COLUMN-Where does Gulf crisis go after limited Iran strikes?: Peter Apps

 NIGHTMARE The nightmare scenario the United States feared perhaps the most – an overwhelming assault on its embassy prompting a humiliating Saigon-style withdrawal months before November's presidential election – now looks much less likely.
 But much will depend on how Iran chooses to approach the nuclear issue in particular.
 There are still plenty in Washington who would like to tighten sanctions further in the hope of bringing in outright regime change, although Trump is not necessarily among them.
 European states will be hoping for a different approach, perhaps nudging all sides back towards a renewed version of President Barack Obama's nuclear deal.

-Those like Soleimani who thrives on driving instability should also pause to think, however.
-The slain general clearly felt untouchable, and would almost certainly have assumed his killing would spark even greater bloodshed.
-Instead, for all the mourners at his funeral, it is hard not to notice just how quickly all sides, including his own, are wanting to move on. *** Peter Apps is a writer on international affairs, globalization, conflict, and other issues.
+Those like Soleimani who thrive on driving instability should also pause to think, however.
+The slain general clearly felt himself untouchable, and would almost certainly have assumed his killing would spark even greater bloodshed.
+Instead, for all the mourners at his funeral, it is hard not to notice just how quickly all sides, including his own, are wanting to move on. *** Peter Apps is a writer on international affairs, globalisation, conflict and other issues.
 He is the founder and executive director of the Project for Study of the 21st Century; PS21, a non-national, non-partisan, non-ideological think tank.
-Paralyzed by a war-zone car crash in 2006, he also blogs about his disability and other topics.
+Paralysed by a war-zone car crash in 2006, he also blogs about his disability and other topics.
 He was previously a reporter for Reuters and continues to be paid by Thomson Reuters.
-Since 2016, he has been a member of the British Army Reserve and the UK Labour Party and is an active fundraiser for the party.
+Since 2016, he has been a member of the British Army Reserve and the UK Labour Party, and is an active fundraiser for the party.
+(Editing by Giles Elgood)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)